arnaudbos/i-rant/content/loom-part-2-blocking.md

 create a first batch of about 200 threads.
 And then progressively start 200 more over a period of about 5 seconds.

 The last 200 are pretty obvious given the implementation of `makePulse`: once the proxy begins to receive `Available` responses from the coordinator, it starts the threads instantiated by the calls to `makePulse`.
-So this is just an implementation detail.
-A wrong one for sure, but still a detail.
+This is just an implementation detail.
+A wrong one for sure, but a minor detail.

 What should be more intriguing are the first 200 (the 10 additional ones are created by the JVM itself, the net addition from our application is of 200).
 Why are 200 clients creating 200 threads?